espressomd/espresso/doc/sphinx/introduction.tex.rst

 The following libraries and tools are required to be able to compile and use :

-Tcl/Tk
-    requires the Toolkit Command Language Tcl/Tk  [1]_ in the version 8.3 or later.
-Some example scripts will only work with Tcl 8.4.
-You do not only need the interpreter, but also the header files and libraries.
-Depending on the operating system, these may come in separate development packages.
-If you want to use a graphical user interface (GUI) for your simulation scripts, you will also need Tk.

 FFTW
-    For some algorithms (P:math:`^3`\ M), needs the FFTW library version 3 or later  [2]_ for Fourier transforms.
+    For some algorithms (P:math:`^3`\ M), needs the FFTW library version 3 or later  [1]_ for Fourier transforms.
 Again, the header files are required.

 MPI